 There are too many parties involved in the process of moving.
 In any house sale or purchase, all parties are focused on two main events, the “exchange of contracts” and the “completion”.

 How long after exchanging contracts can you move in?
 The exchange of contracts itself isn’t very binding or decisive.
 What is more important for these processes is the financial side.
 Because they are considered finished only after all finances have been arranged.
 So after the money has been transferred, the two parties can agree on a moving date.

 This may also play a leading role in considering what date to move out on.
 If you’re relocating for work, because your current company is sending you somewhere else, they may be more flexible with the start date.

-But if you’re moving for other reasons and you’ve found a new job that demands you start on a specific start date, then you need to do everything in your powers to make it at work on that date.
+But if you’re moving for other reasons and you’ve found a new job that demands you start on a specific start date, then you need to do everything in your powers to make it to work on that date.
 Make sure you choose a moving date that will leave you at least one day to relax and get ready for the new job.

 On the other hand, knowing your start date ahead of time can help you organize your moving process.
 With that date in mind, you may have it easier to plan everything when you know your deadline.